h-mascot/theherald/replit.md

 ## Overview

-The Herald is a modern full-stack web application featuring a cosmic-themed landing page for a future-facing holding company.
-The application showcases a clean, elegant design focused on presenting the company's vision and mission without any signup forms.
-Built with React, TypeScript, and Express, it emphasizes bold messaging about catalyzing abundance and unconstrained human achievement.
+The Herald is a simple, elegant landing page for a future-facing holding company.
+The application has been refactored from a complex React structure to a single HTML file with embedded CSS and animations.
+It showcases a clean, minimal design focused on presenting the company's vision and mission with the core message "Ye are gods".
+The page features Herald branding with a flowing abstract background and smooth animations.

 ## System Architecture